EnergyMashupLab/NIST-CTS-Agents/docs/logging.md

 *    TRACE (least specific, a lot of data)
 *    ALL (least specific, all data)

+More information on the logging levels is available from the [Apache Log4j 2 documentation.](https://logging.apache.org/log4j/1.2/apidocs/org/apache/log4j/Level.html)

 The next section describes the project setup for logging, and indicates where that setup is expressed so you can change if necessary.

 ## Log4j2.xml

-There are two types of rolling logs, one is for normal logging, the other for ledgers.
+There are two types of rolling logs, one is for normal logging and the other is for ledgers.
 All logs described here are tab-separated text to simplify analysis with Excel and other spreadsheets (rather than for best human readability).

 All the of logs from org.theenergymashuplab go in the logs folder *dev/logs* of your local system and print on the console.

-The levels set are TRACE (used rarely) and INFO; see the source code and **log4j2.xml**
+The levels set are TRACE (used rarely) and INFO; see the source code and **dev/src/main/resources/log4j2.xml**.
 The  level that is outputted can be changed in log4j2.xml.

-Logs created by org.theenergymashuplab.cts.controller.payloads.EiCreateTransactionType  are set to level **INFO** and will go to the ledger folder.
+Logs created by org.theenergymashuplab.cts.controller.payloads.EiCreateTransactionType  are set to level INFO and will go to the ledger folder.

 The trace level to be logged can be changed in log4j2.xml. **DESCRIBE HOW - command line -D, other ways?**